enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	- ![[Pasted image 20220708065432.png]]
 	-
 - f-test: We use it by creastig a reduce model excluding the parameter of interest.
 Then, we can add em and see if they improve our model prediction (of the BOLDr) or not.
+- what the fuck is 2 sided difference?
+What are we exactly calculating with the f-test? #unclear
+	- The f statistic doesn't care about the sign: It can't tell you if the difference is positive or negative
+	- f-test compare the full model with the reduced model (without the B we want)
+	-